dromotherm/documentation/pages/themis/DLCF/README.md

 ![Ecosystem map](ecosysteme_DLCF_boiler_room.jpg)

+## History and organisation

 The boiler room is organized around three deprecated TOTALHUB boilers not insulated but fully working.

 The room supplies 6 hot water circuits, each using a a 3-way valve and a pump for regulation.

+The building supplied by this boiler room dates from the 1970/80s, with no insulation, a large number of metal doors and a roof seal to be reworked.
+The refurbishment of the boiler room is therefore far from being a priority.

 Around 2005, a Sofrel s500 PLC had been installed as a modbus master for the 3 Sauter EQJ controllers, each one managing 2 hot water circuits.

 PLC : {{site.data.glossary.PLC}}

-The Sofrel is powerful enough to also regulate the production within the primary collector, via a software cascade.
+The Sofrel is powerful enough to also regulate the hot water production within the primary collector, via a software cascade.
 In order to achieve this, the boilers have recently been equipped with new modulating burners that can be controlled by a 0/10V analog signal.

 Traditionnaly, the water temperature in each circuit is defined by the Sauter controllers using a linear function of the outdoor temperature, measured by wired sensors.